 For example, visitors to Vice.com talked about MTV (47%) more often than the general public did (33%), and were more likely to discuss "Game of Thrones" (31%) than other millennials (22%).
-This data helped Vice Media optimize its marketing and promotion efforts.
+This data helped Vice Media to optimise its marketing and promotion efforts.

 For all three groups, Brandwatch discovered that using short memorable hashtags (like #CBB for “Celebrity Big Brother”) boosted conversation volumes for each show, inspiring Viceland to create and promote similar hashtags for its shows.